MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## Network Unlock

 Some organizations have location-specific data security requirements, especially in environments with high-value data.
-The network environment may provide crucial data protection and enforce mandatory authentication.
+The network environment might provide crucial data protection and enforce mandatory authentication.
 Therefore, policy states that those devices shouldn't leave the building or be disconnected from the corporate network.
-Safeguards like physical security locks and geofencing may help enforce this policy as reactive controls.
+Safeguards like physical security locks and geofencing might help enforce this policy as reactive controls.
 Beyond these safeguards, a proactive security control that grants data access only when the device is connected to the corporate network is necessary.

 *Network Unlock* enables BitLocker-protected devices to start automatically when connected to a wired corporate network on which Windows Deployment Services runs.
 Anytime the device isn't connected to the corporate network, a user must enter a PIN to unlock the drive (if PIN-based unlock is enabled).
 Network Unlock requires the following infrastructure: